datadope-io/datadope-alerta/README.md

 Asynchronous execution is handled by celery python library using redis as celery broker and results backend.

-Alerters must provide a class implementing `iometrics_alerta.plugins.iom_plugin.IOMAlerterPlugin`.
+Alerters must provide a class implementing `datadope_alerta.plugins.iom_plugin.IOMAlerterPlugin`.
-This implementation defines the class that implements the alerter specific behaviour which is defined in another class that has to implement `iometrics_alerta.plugins.Alerter` and its two main method `process_event` and `process_recovery`.
+This implementation defines the class that implements the alerter specific behaviour which is defined in another class that has to implement `datadope_alerta.plugins.Alerter` and its two main method `process_event` and `process_recovery`.
 These methods will execute the alerter operations when a new alert or a recovery is received.

 Recovery operation will not be executed if a successful event operation has not been executed before for that alert.